GothenburgBitFactory/taskwarrior/README.md

 The _taskchampion_lib_ crate uses a bit of code generation to create the `lib/taskchampion.h` header file.
 To regenerate this file, run `cargo xtask codegen`.

+## C libraries

+The `taskchampion-lib` crate generates libraries suitable for use from C (or any C-compatible language).

+The necessary bits are:

+* a shared object in `target/$PROFILE/deps` (e.g., `target/debug/deps/libtaskchampion.so`)
+* a static library in `target/$PROFILE` (e.g., `target/debug/libtaskchampion.a`)
+* a header file, `lib/taskchampion.h`.

+Downstream consumers may use either the static or dynamic library, as they prefer.

 ## Documentation Generation

 The `mdbook` configuration contains a "preprocessor" implemented in the `taskchampion-cli` crate in order to reflect CLI usage information into the generated book.